-Australian parkrun tourist Mark Musk is the third ‘Time Traveler’ welcomed at Richmond Olympic parkrun – our nickname for people who cross the International Date Line to complete 2 parkruns in one day.
-Here’s Mark’s account of the impressive feat:
+parkrun tourist Mark Musk from Wynnum parkrun was the third ‘Time Traveller’ welcomed at Richmond Olympic parkrun – a nickname the local event team have come up with for people who cross the International Date Line to complete two parkruns in one day.
+Mark recounts his journey to become a Time Traveller…

 I was lucky enough to be asked by my employer to travel to the company’s Vancouver office to attend an internal workshop.
 Being a keen parkrun tourist, of course I soon began scheming potential parkrun possibilities!
 I knew of the Richmond Olympic parkrun as I had previously attended another company workshop in Vancouver, but unfortunately, the Richmond Olympic parkrun was launching the following week!
 Argh!
 Missing not only the ability to complete my regular weekly parkrun but a tourist opportunity and a launch, it certainly was frustrating!

-Anyway, now I had a second chance!
-I was also aware of the ability of complete two parkruns in the one day, after reading about other parkrunners completing the feat in the parkrun newsletter.
+Now I had a second chance!
+I was also aware of the ability to complete two parkruns in the one day, after reading about other parkrunners completing the feat in the parkrun newsletter.
 I booked my flights so that I could potentially do the same.
 My Brisbane to Vancouver flight was scheduled to depart Brisbane at 10:40am and arrive about 13 and a half hours later at 7:10am on the same day, after crossing the international date-line.

 The day eventually arrived and I managed to complete my regular local Wynnum parkrun before returning home to shower, change and jump in a taxi to the airport.
 That was the easy bit.